Zora Neale Hurston: College and graduate studies

 In college, Hurston learned how to view life through an anthropological lens apart from Eatonville.
 One of her main goals was to show similarities between ethnicities.
 In 1918, Hurston began her studies at Howard University, a historically black college in Washington, DC.
 She was a member of the Zeta Phi Beta sorority, founded by and for black women.
-She was also the first in her family to attend college, meaning that she was a first-generation college student.
+She was the first in her family to attend college.
 While at Howard, Hurston co-founded The Hilltop, the university's student newspaper.
+In 1921, she wrote a short story, "John Redding Goes to Sea", that qualified her to become a member of Alain Locke's literary club, The Stylus.
 She took courses in Spanish, English, Greek, and public speaking, and earned an associate degree in 1920.
-In 1921, she wrote a short story, "John Redding Goes to Sea", that qualified her to become a member of Alain Locke's literary club, The Stylus.
+Hurston paid for school by working as a manicurist in the evenings.